rpm5099/mfawesome/README.md

 ## NTP_SERVERS

 The environment variable `NTP_SERVERS` can be specified as a colon `:` separated list of NTP time servers.
-If none exist MFAwesome will fall back to the local system time, which if incorrect, will cause time based codes to be incorrect.
-A warning will be displayed if this is the case.
+If none of the specified NTP servers can be contacted MFAwesome will fall back to the local system time, which if incorrect, _will cause time based codes to be incorrect._  A warning will be displayed if this is the case.

 ## MFAWESOME_TEST